YitianChen1996/CPP_and_C/function_pointer-function_object/readme.md

 ## 2. function object

-While function pointer is very useful, function object is even stronger, it can accept arguments in the constructors so you can write all your comparsion functions in one class, and do not need to write so much conparsion functions.
+While function pointer is very useful, function object is even stronger, it can accept arguments in the constructors so you can write all your comparsion functions in one class, and do not need to write so much conparsion functions, **the essence of the function object is overload the operator(), which is a very strong operator, it can take any numbers and any types of arguments**.
 For example, when we build a heap, which in C++ STL, is priority_queue, we want both max heap and min heap.
 We can write a function object:

 ```cpp